cb1kenobi/resume/README.md

 October 2004 - October 2006

+* Built the world's best real estate search engine using Dojo Toolkit, Google Maps, and ASP.NET
 * Architected a scalable webmail application using .NET/C# and SQL Server 2005
-* Enhanced static web-based street maps with Javascript and DHTML
+* Added markers and balloons to static web-based ESRI-powered street maps using Javascript and DHTML
 * Led a team of engineers to design and develop a scalable, customizable web application platform for a MLS listing search engine
 * Wrote an internal company message board system to organize projects and related files
-* Developed SQL stored procedures and user-defined functions to perform complex queries
+* Developed SQL stored procedures and user-defined functions to perform complex remote queries
 * Mentored a group of junior-level engineers
 * Built a relational, context-sensitive help system with a custom index mechanism and keyword highlighting